Mustard2/Simplicage-Documentation/docs/source/settings.rst

 *Remesh* enables the possibility to remesh the generated cage.
 This in general will provide a nicer topology if you use *Close Cage Mesh*.

 You can also use the *Resolution* setting to increase the number of vertices of the generated cages.
 Be aware that high resolutions can slow the simulation.

+Finally, if some errors appears during the cage generation, you can also try to change the *Remesh seed*.

 .. note::
     We advise to remesh physics cages, but to disable it for collision cages.